-The main area at Selinda Camp blends into one vast, open-plan central area with panoramic views across the surrounding channels and floodplains.
-Constructed of wood and overlapping, multi-height A-frame thatch roofs, it has a lovely viewing deck and relaxing lounge area, with plenty of comfy sofas.
-The décor and design are influenced by a variety of African cultures – a west African carving here, a heavy Zanzibar-style door frame there – while furniture comprises stained teak tables and chairs and objects made from old mekoro (dug-out canoes).
-Unusual semi-circular tables in the dining area are pushed together in the evenings to form a large circular dining table – very sociable!
+The main area at Selinda Camp is spread across one vast, open-plan central platform with panoramic views across the surrounding channels and floodplains.
+Constructed of wood and overlapping, multi-height A-frame thatch roofs, it has a lovely viewing deck, dining space and relaxing lounge area, with plenty of comfy sofas.
+The décor and design are influenced by a variety of Botswana cultures – European, Mokololo and Bayei – with the overall theme paying homage to the elements of Water, Air, Earth and Fire.

-Reached by a sandy and well-lit path, Selinda Camp's nine tented chalets are spacious and luxurious, constructed of wood, with canvas walls under a canvas-and-thatch roof.
+Reached along a sandy and well-lit path, Selinda Camp's three tented rooms are constructed of dark wood, with canvas walls under canvas-and-thatch roofs.
 Steps lead up to a large veranda made of salvaged wood and set with sofas, loungers and a plunge pool, all situated to make the most of the views.

 Food & drink

 - When we last stayed at Selinda Camp in November 2016, the food was excellent and with its recent upgrade we expect it might now be even better.
 With advance notice, the camp can cater to vegetarians and most special dietary requests.